barryclark/jekyll-now/_posts/2022-03-31-web-scrapping-with-python-and-selenium.markdown

 ---

 # Summary
-Hi Guys!, So I recently completed a side project to practice python and selenium.
-The Goal of this project is to grab a job title from indeed job site's search results.
-To complete this goal, we are going to use python to code a script which will use selenium and beautifulsoup.
-And Pandas library for creating a CSV file of the data we have collected.
+I recently completed a side project to practice Python and Selenium.
+The goal of this project was to scrape job titles from Indeed's search results and store them in a CSV file using Pandas.
+To achieve this, I wrote a Python script that used Selenium and Beautiful Soup to navigate the website and extract the desired data.

 # Tools
 I am using Pycharm with python 3.8 as my virtual environment.